suffolklibraries/lgc/content/collections/events/big-tings-a-gwaan-black-history-celebration.md

     content:
       -
         type: text
         text: 'The Manor Ballroom is situated just off the Margaret''s Green road.
-The Regent car park and the Cobden Place bus stop is just a 2-minute walk away from the venue. '
+The Regent car park and the Cobden Place bus stop are just a 2-minute walk away from the venue. '
   -
     type: heading
     attrs: